Junaid-18/20-Days-EthicalHacking/README.md

 # 🔐 30 Days of Ethical Hacking

-Welcome to **Day 1** of my **30-Day Ethical Hacking Challenge**!
-This journey documents my daily learning and hands-on progress in cybersecurity using Kali Linux.
+Welcome to **Day 1** of my **30-Day Ethical Hacking**!
+This journey documents my daily learning and hands-on progress in cybersecurity using Kali Linux where we will find out some basics of networking and how these things workout.

 ---